Converting neovim config to lua

 Plugin Managers

-I may have just been doing something silly with pathogen plugins, but since even the author recommends other plugin managers these days it made sense to change.
+I may have just been doing something silly with pathogen plugins, so since even the author recommends other plugin managers these days it made sense to change.

 Avoiding require errors